Nathanilo/nathanilo/README.md

 I help brands and businesses transform their ideas into functional and user-friendly products.

 - 😄 Pronouns: He/Him/His
-- 🔭 I’m currently working on FinTech and Web3-based Applications
+- 🔭 Currently Building:FinTech and Web3-based Applications
-- 🌱 I’m currently learning about Web3 and DApps
+- 🌱 Currently Learning:Web3 and DApps
-- 👥 I’m looking to collaborate on interesting projects and Open Source Projects
+- 👥 Open to:Collaborating on interesting projects and contributing to Open Source
 - ⚡ I play chess ♘ too sometimes when I'm not coding.
 Feel free to send me a challenge on <a href="https://lichess.org/@/B00gieman">Lichess</a> or <a href="https://www.chess.com/member/nathanilo">Chess.com</a>

 ## 🛠️ Tech Stack
 - Languages & Technologies: ![HTML](https://img.shields.io/badge/HTML-000000?style=flat-square&logo=html5&logoColor=white)